Class 10 Exam > Class 10 Notes > Social Studies (SST) Class 10 > Chapter Notes: Sectors of the Indian Economy

 • Support for Industries: Provides affordable electricity to prevent small-scale industries from shutting down and buys and stores agricultural products to sell at lower prices.

-• Challenges: Private sector may not provide certain essential services at reasonable costs, necessitating government intervention.
+• Challenges: The Private sector may not provide certain essential services at reasonable costs, necessitating government intervention.

 2. Private Sector:

-• Ownership and Control: Private individuals or corporations own assets and provide services.
+• Ownership and Control: Owned by private individuals or companies that provide services.

-• Examples: Tata Iron and Steel Company Limited (TISCO), Reliance Industries Limited (RIL).
+• Examples: Includes companies like Tata Iron and Steel Company Limited (TISCO) and Reliance Industries Limited (RIL).

 Characteristics: Activities are guided by profitability.
 Government sometimes supports private sector activities to ensure they are viable or to reduce costs for consumers.